Hecter94/EndlessSky-PluginArchive/Working/Ruin the Fun/README.md

 ## Bugs / Suggestions

-Please submit bug reports or suggestions using [GitHub issues](https://github.com/Pshy0/es-ruin-the-fun/issues).
+You are welcome to submit bug reports and suggestions using [GitHub issues](https://github.com/Pshy0/es-ruin-the-fun/issues).